rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

 As mentioned above the end-effector will be controlled with the serial input to putty.
 We will be displaying a user interface using a arduino mega which will take data from the keyboard in order to control the end-effector.

 This is the End-effector portion of of the terminal is shown below and is kept towards the bottom left of the terminal As seen the object distance relates to the ultra sonic sensor.
-Rotation @ x degrees is changable using the Q and E key from the keyboard and the gripper and be opened and closed by using the A and D keys.
+The gripper can be opened and closed by using the A and D keys.
+There are keys to allow the gripper to rotate using a second 9g servo, however we removed this servo from our desgin.

 ![Terminal window](https://github.com/rdgrainger/ROCO_224/blob/master/images/Terminal%20window.jpg)